Cosmological constraints from a joint analysis of cosmic microwave background and spectroscopic tracers of the large-scale structure: Methodology

 In order to assess potential leakage of power in the cross spectra due to the masking, we cross-correlate the 100 simulated reconstructed lensing maps of the Planck Legacy Archive with the observed density maps of the three galaxy samples, and then correlate the observed lensing map with 100 simulated galaxy maps.
 This procedure removes cosmological angular correlation, and what correlation remains will be linked to the masks themselves.
 We find that all results are consistent with no correlation, excluding strong contamination from masking.
 We also measure the cross spectra between the galaxy and quasars sample and find marginal correlations, well below the auto-correlation signals.

 Variable observational conditions during the SDSS photometric survey could potentially result in non-uniform selection functions of the galaxy and quasar samples, and introduce artificial power in the auto spectra at large scales.
-In order to exclude dramatic power leakage, we constructed maps of resolution $N_{\mathrm{side}}=64$ of the seeing, sky flux (for the $g$, $r$ and $i$ bands) and air mass of the photometric observations that were used to select galaxies and quasars in the spectroscopic catalogs,\footnote{To do so, we made use of the CasJob service of the SDSS SkyServer, at \url{http://skyserver.sdss.org/casjobs/}.} and we verify that the cross power spectra with the density maps (built in Section~\ref{ssub:building_the_maps}) are consistent with a null value.
-To do so, we approximate the error bars on the cross spectra by
+In order to exclude dramatic power leakage, we constructed maps of resolution {$N_{\mathrm{side}}=128$ of the seeing, sky flux, extinction (for the $g$, $r$ and $i$ bands) and air mass of the photometric observations} that were used to select galaxies and quasars in the spectroscopic catalogs,\footnote{To do so, we made use of the CasJob service of the SDSS SkyServer, at \url{http://skyserver.sdss.org/casjobs/}.} {as well as a map of the stellar density using the same cuts as in \citet{2017MNRAS.464.1168R}}.
+We then verify that the cross power spectra with the density maps (built in \cref{ssub:building_the_maps}) are consistent with a null value.
+To do so, we {use the covariance matrix of the pseudo cross spectra given in \cref{eq:covariance}, taking advantage of the fact that the masks are the same, such that the covariance matrix of reduced pseudo cross spectra, defined as